Lysxia/test-fun/README.md

 where `Gen` is QuickCheck's monad of random generators and `r` is an abstract parameter (it's really `forall r.
 Co Gen a r`).

+That type `Co Gen a r` is literally defined as a type synonym of `Gen r -> Gen (a :-> r)`.
+Given both a cogenerator `c :: Co Gen a r`, and a generator `g :: Gen r`, we can construct the generator of testable functions `c g :: Gen (a :-> r)`.

 (Users can just think of `Co Gen` as a whole, even though the implementation defines a more general `Co` which may be applied to any monad.
 Similarly, the parameter `r` can be ignored most of the time;
 it matters to cogenerators of parameterized types.)

-That type `Co Gen a r` is literally defined as a type synonym of `Gen r -> Gen (a :-> r)`.
-Given both a cogenerator `c :: Co Gen a r`, and a generator `g :: Gen r`, we can construct the generator of testable functions `c g :: Gen (a :-> r)`.

-To define a cogenerator, the provided combinators cover the following scenarios.
+There are several combinators to define cogenerators, covering the following scenarios.

 #### Newtypes and embeddings